 However, while symptoms are tolerable, the disease can still be transmitted by those who test positive for COVID-19 and are fully vaccinated.
 Click here for more information on what to do if you test positive or if you were around someone who tested positive.
 This includes the CDC’s guidelines on when to isolate or quarantine.

 6. Is the COVID Booster Shot Necessary?

-The CDC recommends Pfizer and Moderna recipients wait at least 6 months after the second dose before receiving the booster.
+The Moderna and J&J booster shots are officially approved for ages 18 and older.
+The Pfizer booster shot is approved for ages 12 and older.
+The CDC recommends Pfizer and Moderna recipients wait at least 5 months after their second dose before receiving the booster.
 J&J recipients may receive a booster if they were vaccinated 2 or more months ago.
-Click here for the most up-to-date list of the Colorado COVID vaccine phases for the booster shot.

 Schedule Your COVID Vaccine Appointment Today

 Advanced Urgent Care & Occupational Medicine offers the COVID vaccine in Colorado.
 Walk-in or schedule your first dose or receive a booster shot at select clinics.
-Click here to learn more about Colorado COVID vaccine eligibility for the vaccine booster, for a list of our clinics that offer vaccines, and to schedule your appointment.
+Click here for a list of our clinics that offer vaccines and to schedule your appointment.

 Check out vaccination rates in Colorado by visiting the Colorado Department of Public Health and Environment.

 Do you have questions about pregnancy and COVID-19 vaccines?
 Click here to learn more about getting vaccinated while pregnant or if you are breastfeeding.